TDSSEC/Docker/README.md

 # DockerImages

 Various Docker images I have created...
-More info can be found in the README files
+More info can be found in the **README** files in the respective directories above.

 ## XSS-Finder
 Utilises xsscrapy script and an automated dork scanner (DorkScan) to help find XSS.